jberroca/beanstalk-tf-module/README.md

 # tf-modules
 This is a functional AWS Beanstalk Terraform module.
 When used it will create a Beanstalk application and an asociated environment.
-It was developed using Terraform v1.6.5 and tflint v0.49.0
+It was developed using Terraform v1.6.5 and tflint v0.49.0 and github flow.

 ## How To Use